EVORA-project/evora-ontology/models/docs/Taxonomy.md

     multivalued: true
   taxonDataProvider:
     name: taxonDataProvider
-    description: The data provider for the taxons of the taxonomy
+    description: The data provider for the taxons of the taxonomy.
     title: taxon data provider
     domain_of:
     - Taxonomy